saif-ellafi/foundryvtt-clipboard-image/README.md

 Allows pasting images from clipboard into Foundry VTT Tiles Layer.

 ### Usage

-1. Copy an Image you like from the internet
+1. Copy an Image you like
-   1. Right Click + Copy Image
+    1. Right-Click + Copy Image
     2. (RECOMMENDED) take an Area Screenshot with Snipping Tool or equivalent software
 2. Go to Foundry, focus on the Canvas and Press CTRL+V
 3. If an Image is found in your Clipboard, it will paste the image under your mouse and switch you to the Tiles layer.

 **Note:** If an image is larger than Canvas dimensions, then the image will be shrinked to 1/3 the size of the canvas, while holding image proportions.

-## WARNING
+## DOs and DON'Ts

+### 1

-**AVOID LARGE IMAGES!!!** Pasting Large images will bring problems to your FoundryVTT.
-Try to copy small images or better, take **area screenshots** so you don't copy HD images from source.
+**AVOID LARGE IMAGES!!!** Pasting Large images with this method will impact Foundry VTT performance!
+Make sure you don't copy large images or better, use Screenshot Taking tools (for example WIN+SHIFT+S opens the Snipping Tool in windows)

-## Recommendation

-To avoid large images and performance issues, it is better to take an area screenshot of the image you would like.
-For example with Window's `Snipping Tool` or equivalent.
-An Area screenshout would pan the image to how you see it and thus much smaller than the original image behind it.
+### 2

+Copy-Pasting with this module is just a convenient method to get by in the heat of the moment.
+I recommend, by the end of a session, to convert the copy-pasted images into appropriate uploaded images with FoundryVTT.
+Specially if the copy-pasted images are large or too many.

+### Technichalities

+Image sources are stored in Base64 within the tile properties of the tile, within the world.
+Most screenshot tools and browser image copying should convert to base64 by today's standards.
+If you have any better methods to get this done, pull requests are obviously welcome.

 ## Recommended With